 Writers Write promotes and teaches plain language writing skills.
+This post is about plain language made easy for you.

 There is an act called the Consumer Protection Act (CPA) No 68 of 2008.
 Protecting the consumer is a priority in South Africa.
 High levels of illiteracy and social inequality have brought Plain Language into focus.